Skip to content

 For exact per-target capabilities (which primitives are supported, transformer used, file layout), see Targets matrix.

-When you run apm install or apm compile without --target, APM auto-detects which tools your project uses by looking for the markers above.
-Multiple targets can be active simultaneously.
+When you run apm install or apm compile without --target, APM auto-detects tools with project markers above.
+Explicit-only targets such as Antigravity and agent-skills must be selected with --target.

 Terminal window